Frequently Asked Questions

 Yes, question #51 on the FAFSA includes children who will be born before the end of the award year, who will receive more than half of their support from the student.

 There are a few things to consider when asking this question.
 First, did you submit all of the requested documentation that financial aid requested in order to be able to complete and process your file?
-If you did not then the financial aid office could not complete your file and process it for awarding of student aid.
-Second, your schedule of classes may vary from another students and that affects when the financial aid can be released.
-If your classes started later in the semester (weekend college classes) then the financial aid office can't release the aid until after the tenth class day.
+If you did not, then the financial aid office could not complete your file and process it or award any student aid.
+Second, your schedule of classes may vary from another student's and that affects when the financial aid can be released.
+If your classes started later in the semester (weekend college classes or express classes for example) then the financial aid office can't release the aid until after the tenth class day.
 Another factor to look at is the number of hours you are enrolled in for the semester; student loans require a student to be enrolled and attending at least six credit hours.
 Last but not least, your Satisfactory Academic Progress status could be affecting your eligibility for aid.
 If you are not sure of your SAP status, you would need to check your status to see if you're eligible to receive aid.

-There are some important things to consider with this situation, first are you enrolled in enough hours to be eligible for financial aid, an example of this is student loans require a student to be enrolled and attending at least six credit hours.
-Another important thing to consider, are you making Satisfactory Academic Progress?
+There are some important things to consider with this situation; first are you enrolled in enough hours to be eligible for financial aid?
+An example would be a student awarded student loans.
+Student loans require a student to be enrolled and attending at least six credit hours.
+Another important thing to consider; are you making Satisfactory Academic Progress?
 Also, you would need to consider if your file was completed and you were actually awarded financial aid.
-If you did not submit all the required documentation needed, then financial aid would not be able to complete your file.
+If you did not submit all the required documentation, then financial aid would not be able to complete your file.
 It is the student's responsibility to submit all required documentation and follow up with the financial aid office to make sure nothing is missing or needed.
 Be diligent and check to see if your financial aid is complete by contacting the financial aid office in advance of the payment deadline for the semester.

-Satisfactory Academic Progress is a federal regulation that requires a student to complete 67% of all hours attempted with a cumulative GPA of 2.0.
-In addition to these requirements the regulation also requires a student to be within the maximum hours not to exceed 150% of a student's program of study.
-Example, if your program of study is 60 hours, then you cannot exceed 90 hours and be within the SAP regulation.
+Satisfactory Academic Progress is a federal regulation that requires a student to complete 67% of all hours attempted with a cumulative Financial Aid GPA of 2.0.
+In addition to these requirements, the regulations also require a student to be within the maximum hours, not to exceed 150% of a student's program of study.
+For example, if your program of study is 60 hours, then you cannot exceed 90 attempted hours and be within the SAP regulation.
 Take 60 hours and multiply that by 150% and it equals 90 hours.
-According to federal regulations a student has to be meeting the school's SAP policy in order to be eligible for Federal Student Aid.
+According to federal regulations, a student has to be meeting the school's SAP policy in order to be eligible for Federal Student Aid.